 The condition is met / true: The amount of an invoice exceeds €10.000.
 The invoice is routed to a Senior Manager for approvement.

-The condition is not met / false: The amount is below the threshold of €10.000.
+The condition is not met / false: The amount is equal or below the threshold of €10.000.
 The invoice directed to team level.

 1. Adding a condition